hipay/hipay-docs/hipay-enterprise-sdk-magento_1/05-Module-Configuration.md

 For each mapping, you have to fill out the following information:

-   *   "Preparation delay": Estimated day time for order preparation
+   *   `Preparation delay`: Estimated day time for order preparation
-   *   "Delivery delay": Estimated day time for delivery
+   *   `Delivery delay`: Estimated day time for delivery

 From this information, an estimated delivery day is calculated and sent with the transaction.
 Non-working days are not taken into account in this calculation.